 47°09’59”N 111°50’01”W—Elevation 3,370 ft.

 The steel truss bridge spanning the Missouri River on old US Route 91 is listed on the National Register of Historic Places in 2010.
+Today, most traffic takes the adjacent US highway 15, but 91’s new name, “Recreation Road,” is the perfect description of this road that traces the Missouri River through spectacular Adel Mountain Volcanic Field.
+The river below welcomes a steady flow of paddlers and floaters.

 TWO MEDICINE BLOOMS